 Vanessa Ulmer is a senior project manager with the New York State Energy Research and Development Authority (NYSERDA).
 She supports NYSERDA’s Energy and Environmental Analysis group, which works to ensure that New York State policymakers and stakeholders have a solid foundation of objective information and data upon which to make decisions.
 Vanessa is responsible for managing REV Connect, a NYS initiative that brings companies and New York’s electric utilities together to accelerate innovation, adopt new business models and technologies, and develop high-quality REV demonstrations and other innovative projects.
 She holds a B.S. from Cornell University and an M.P.A. from Princeton University.

-Fei Wang is a Grid Edge Analyst with GTM Research specializing in customer energy management.
+Fei Wang is a Grid Edge Resedarch Manager with Wood Mackenzie Power & Renewables (formerly GTM Research), specializing in customer energy management.
 Fei was previously a consultant in ICF’s energy practice where she worked on assessing the impact of environmental regulations for commercial, government and non-profit clients.
 Prior to that, Fei earned her Master of International Affairs with a concentration in energy and environment from Columbia University’s School of International and Public Affairs (SIPA).
 During graduate school, Fei worked with New York Power Authority (NYPA) on renewable energy procurement, the State Energy Plan and the ReCharge New York program.
 Fei holds a B.A. in Economics from Franklin & Marshall College.

 Nicholas Whitcombe oversees investments for NY Green Bank and has extensive experience in originating, structuring, underwriting, and syndicating corporate, leveraged, and project finance loans for a wide range of energy projects.